LeonSaal/TGA-FTIR-hyphenation-tool-kit/2DO.md

 - saving of `Worklist` doesn't seem to update the samplelog

 # Further Improvements
+## Config
+- make config a function that reads from / writes to each time

 ## Import
 - make _"atomic"_ import profile for device and a combined profile for the hyphenation (with prompt)
 - add `Worklist.info` (
     - `dict` of `dicts`
     -  `pd.DataFrame`)
 -  get unit from header with `re`

+## Mass Step
+- Error

 ## Calibration
 - make calibration per device available